 mellow baritone in Porter’s own voice.

-artist in her own right, joined the cast of the musical theater
+her own right, joined the cast of the musical theater play, “It

-was cast in one of eight lead roles when the play opened in Colorado
+one of eight lead roles when the play opened in Colorado at the

-at the Denver Center for the Performing Arts and followed it to
+Denver Center for the Performing Arts and followed it to Off-Broadway

-Off-Broadway and then Broadway theater, where the NY Times, in its
+and then Broadway theater, where the NY Times, in its 1999 rave

 line up of singers.”
 The musical went on to earn both Tony